merzann/the-travelling-wooden-spoon/README.md

 ## About the project
-Cooking has always been a passion of mine, a way to decompress from a stressful day at work, a reward for a task successfully completed, a way to bring people together and have a good time.
-Creating a food blog has been sitting in the back of my head for years and when people around me kept telling me they loved my dishes and all the little tips that came with them I finally decided it's time to go ahead and create The Travelling Wooden Sppon.
+Cooking has always been a passion of mine, a way to decompress from a stressful day at work, a reward for a difficult or tenuous task successfully completed, a way to bring people together and a way of communication.
+The idea of creating a food blog has been on my mind for years.
+When people around me kept telling me they loved my dishes and all the little tips that came with them I finally decided it was time to go ahead and create The Travelling Wooden Spoon.

 The Travelling Wooden Spoon is a dynamic blog application focused on recipes, weekly cooking tips, and engaging user interactions.
-Users can browse recipes, view blog posts, create an account in order doe rate recipes orleave comments, read weekly tips,und sign up for a weekly newsletter to stay up to date.
+Users can browse recipes, view blog posts, create an account in order to rate recipes or leave comments, read weekly tips, and sign up for a weekly newsletter to stay up to date.

 The application supports a rich feature set, including user authentication, newsletter subscriptions, and automated blog updates when new recipes are published.

 Admins can manage the content through the Django Admin Panel, utilizing tools like Summernote for styling their posts making them truly individual.
-They will love the history panel, that allows them to keep track of their post history, the scheduling section for creating and queueing posts in advance, then schedule them for future release and the option to export an up-to-date list of subscribern in csv-format for mailings.
+They will love the history panel, that allows them to keep track of their post history, the scheduling section for creating and queueing posts in advance, then schedule them for future release and the option to export an up-to-date list of subscribers in CSV-format for mailings.

 The Travelling Wooden Spoon is a feature-rich platform for recipe enthusiasts.
 Its robust backend ensures seamless content management, while the frontend delivers a user-friendly experience.
 With the bugs resolved and planned enhancements, the project is well-positioned for growth and engagement.